 - Avanti Award of the Biophysical Society, 2014

 - Elected Fellow of the Biophysical Society, 2013

 - Fellow of the Galileo Circle, College of Science, 2013

-- Fellow of American Association for the Advancement of Science (AAAS), 2012
+- Elected Fellow of the American Association for the Advancement of Science (AAAS), 2012

 - Fellow of Japan Society for the Promotion of Science, 2003

 - Senior Fulbright Fellow (University of Florence, Italy), 2000